55 Degrees North – Residents Information

 The building is managed on a day to day basis by 55 Degrees North Ltd (the management company)

-The concierge, Trina Guthrie, is the first point of contact for any queries or reporting issues.
+The concierge is the first point of contact for any queries or reporting issues.

-Trina is stationed in reception, however her duties throughout the building mean that she may not always be there, at such times she can be contacted on 07934 853 660 during working hours (8.00 am – 4.30pm Mon-Fri)
+The concierge is stationed in reception, however their duties throughout the building mean that they may not always be there, at such times they can be contacted on 07934 853 660 during working hours (8.00 am – 4.30pm Mon-Fri)

 Contact with the management company is by email to email@example.com,